noahhts/intro-node/README.md

 You can see the course notes/slides [on Notion](https://scottmoss.notion.site/scottmoss/Intro-to-Node-js-V3-7c8e4ccaebf94b839f425fff13dcc44c) and the code [on GitHub](https://github.com/Hendrixer/intro-node-v3).

+I learned how to perform CRUD apps on a file by using internal Node modules like fs.
+Interacting and installing things from npm, such as yargs, jest, and open.
+Learned a bit about testing.
+Learned to build a web server to send back server-side HTML interpolated with data from a database/file using http module.

 I've added to the original app in the following ways:

 - added a tag command (for the CLI) to filter notes by tag